 Notes

-- Store pumpkin cheesecake with a paper towel over the top of the pan, and cover that with plastic wrap.
-The paper towel or kitchen towel helps the cheesecake not dry out but also prevents any condensation from dripping onto the cheesecake and marring its surface.
-The plastic wrap prevents odors from your refrigerator from seeping into the cheesecake.
+- Storing the pumpkin cheesecake with a paper towel over the top of the pan prevents any condensation from dripping onto the cheesecake and marring its surface.
+The plastic wrap helps the cheesecake not dry out and also prevents it from absorbing odors from your refrigerator.